numba/numba/docs/source/extending/overloading-guide.rst

   `documentation
   <http://numba.pydata.org/numba-doc/latest/reference/numpysupported.html>`_.
   The sources can be found in `docs/source/reference/numpysupported.rst``.
-Be sure to mention any limitations that your implementation has.
+Be sure to mention any limitations that your implementation has, e.g. no support for the ``axis`` keyword.

 * When writing tests for exceptions, for example, when adding tests to ``numba/tests/test_np_functions.py`` you may encounter the following error